yul122/tensorflow-pytorch-tutorial/README.md

-#In file nova/config.py change the line below to your directory as need
+First, you have to setup your base
 ```python
 base = "/home/yourname/nova"
 ```
+For example, my base is like: /home/yuechen/nova